cchitsiang/awesome-stars/topics.md

 - [KrauseFx/TSMessages](https://github.com/KrauseFx/TSMessages) - 💌 Easy to use and customizable messages/notifications for iOS à la Tweetbot
 - [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java, Dart).
 Use what you love ❤️ Angular, React, Solid, Svelte, Vue with: iOS (UIKit,

+## obsidian

+- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Self-hostable.
+Get answers from the web or your docs.
+Build custom agents, schedule automations, do deep research.
+Turn any online or local LLM into your personal, autonomous AI
+- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.

 ## obsidian-md

 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI